the-james-burton/the-turbine/README.md

 ## What is going to be done soon?

+* **authentication, authorisation and registration** Spring-security is now in place so more security services can be built on top.
+* **evaluate [cyclops-react](https://github.com/aol/cyclops-react) as potential Apache Camel replacement for internal routes** This is a very interesting library indeed and may provide a next-generation way to write internal async processing streams.
+* **evaluate [javaslang](https://github.com/javaslang/javaslang) for better functional programming**.
+This also appears to integrate into cyclops-react.
+It should help me get better at functional programming in general.
 * **more indicators** A more complete range of indicators as provided by Ta4J will be implemented.
 * **more strategies** I will implement more trading strategies with the help of stockcharts chart school.
 * **more refactoring** I tend to deliver early, let code evolve and refactor later as patterns emerge.
 This works well when trying new technologies, which I am doing all the time in the project.
 * **multithreading** As this project expands and more stocks are added, performance will be addressed.
 I expect camel to provide a lot of the scalability via SEDA routes and other asynchronous patterns.
-* **mvc tests** Spring testing is already used in some places and I will try and ensure that more of the code is tested.
+* **rest API tests** Spring testing is already used in some places and I will try and ensure that more of the code is tested.
 * **integration tests** Spring support for integration testing is done for some controllers, but not all.
 * **client interface** The skeleton is in place, but there are currently no methods for the client to control the server.
 * **packaging** Being able to easily deploy this software to a server is something I want to provide.
 I will follow spring boot best practice where possible.
-* **replace spring-data-elasticsearch?** That project appears to be falling behind and does not support ES 2.0.
-I may therefore be forced to look at alternatives, such as JEST.
 * **javadoc** Although this is an application and not library code, I still want to have a minimum level of documentation to make sure I understand it when I come back from any future break I decide to take.
 * **semantic logging into elasticsearch** As well as the data, I want the entire application to log into elasticsearch too.
 This may be accompanied by a GrayLog2 implementation too.
 * **logo and branding**